akhialomgir/EnvCfgDoc/Linux/Keymaps.md

 C-a w       Choose a window from a list
 C-a .
 Move the current window

+### Session

+C-a $       Rename current session
+C-a s       Choose a session from a list

 ### Client

 C-a C-z     Suspend the current client